-Heart Attacks
+Danger of Heart Attacks

-Every single year there are 735,000 Americans who suffer heart attacks, according to the CDC.
-Out of that number, 525,000 of them are first time heart attack victims.
+According to the CDC, every single year there are 735,000 Americans who suffer heart attacks.
+Out of that number, 525,000 are first time heart attack victims.
 Heart disease and heart attacks are an unfortunate reality in our country.